 Welcome to Royal Holloway.
-Royal Holloway, University of London (hereafter 'the College') is one of the UK's leading research intensive universities, with six academic schools spanning the arts and humanities, social sciences and sciences.
+Royal Holloway, University of London (hereafter 'the College') is one of the UK's leading research-intensive universities, with six academic schools spanning the arts and humanities, social sciences and sciences.

 This handbook sets out most of what you need to know about the running of the Department, the practicalities of your studies and assessment, and includes valuable information on key aspects of academic life.
 Do take some time to read it through - it may save you some trouble at a later date.
 Of course, there is sometimes no substitute for talking to someone, so if you have questions or problems remember that there are plenty of people here to help.
-If you are unsure of anything, or have concerns about any aspect of the course or your work, please do not hesitate to ask for advice.
+If you are unsure of anything or have concerns about any aspect of the course or your work, please do not hesitate to ask for advice.
+Section 2 has more details on who to contact, depending on the kind of question you have.

 The Music Department at Royal Holloway has grown out of a tradition of musical activity at the College going back to its earliest years.
 The Department is now one of the most distinguished in the country.
 The 2021 Research Excellence Framework (REF) placed us as the highest ranked Music Department in the UK for research.
+The 2024 Good University Guide has ranked Royal Holloway's Music Department as 2nd in the UK on the basis of our high-quality teaching and research.
 We hold the UK's only Regius Professorship in Music, awarded by HM The Queen in recognition of our department's contribution to research and teaching of music.
 At any given time, there are about 220 undergraduates enrolled on degree courses in Music, and about 60 postgraduates (around 20 studying for a Masters degree, and about 40 for a PhD).